Acute Dental Trauma

 Acute dental trauma is a serious injury to one or more parts of your mouth.
 Your injury may include damage to any of your teeth, the tooth socket, the tooth root, or your jaw.
 You can also have injuries to the soft tissues of your mouth.
 These include your tongue, cheeks, gums, and lips.
 Severe injuries can expose the soft pulp inside the tooth.

-Follow up with your primary healthcare provider, dentist, or oral surgeon within 24 hours:
+Follow up with your healthcare provider within 24 hours:

 Write down your questions so you remember to ask them during your visits.